Homework due for today

 - Lean Startup Chapter 4 and 5.
 Please consider the following warmup questions, and write up your responses.

 - Pilot teams meet outside of class for at least 1 hour, and discuss project, and begin drafting their Pilot Project Report (see The Pilot Project).
-Do this as a Google doc in your collaboration drive.
+Do this as a shared Google doc.
 Make that document publically available.
 Update this Latte Wiki Page with the names of the pilot team members, and a link to the draft of your report.
 Team Deliverable: Updated Latte Wiki Page as stated.

 - Read: Build Measure learn vs. Learn Measure Build